CFAES Give Today

 2. Wash knives, cutting boards, and counters with hot water and soap after you work with raw food.

 3. Scrub your cutting board with dish soap.
-If your cutting board is not made of wood, you can put it into the dishwasher.
+If your cutting board is not made of wood, you can usually put it into the dishwasher.

 4. Sanitize all food preparation surfaces after contact with raw foods.
-Use a commercial sanitizer for kitchens or make a sanitizer with 1 teaspoon of 6% chlorine bleach in 1 quart clean water.
+Use a commercial sanitizer for kitchens or make a sanitizer with 1 teaspoon of 6% chlorine bleach in 1 quart of clean water.

-2. Foods cooked to 185 degrees F are usually considered overcooked and of low quality.
+2. Note: Foods cooked to 185 F are usually considered overcooked and of low quality.
 It is best to avoid contamination of raw foods with Hepatitis A so it will not be necessary to decontaminate foods by cooking to high temperatures.

 References